dudash/eap-external-http-sessions/README.md

 And let's access the webapp and see that our session data is being maintained.

 In the OpenShift console, find the route for your webapp and click it.
 Add `/http-session-counter/` to the end of it.
 Now refresh the page a few times.
-You'll see the counter incrementing for this session and it will sometime be served by different EAP container instances.
-Woot the session is external.
+You'll see the counter incrementing for this session and it will sometimes be served by different EAP container instances.
+Woot woot! the session is external.

 It'll look like this:
 ![webapp](.screens/webapp.png)